wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-deploy-with-powershell.md

 ## Step 6: Install the Azure Recovery Services Agent

-From the Azure portal, install the Azure Recovery Services agent on each Hyper-V host server located in the VMM clouds you want to protect.
+From the Azure Management Portal, install the Azure Recovery Services agent on each Hyper-V host server located in the VMM clouds you want to protect.

 Run the following command on all VMM hosts: